ShivamSrng/MovieBlitz/README.md

 # MovieBlitz: "Personalized Movies to the Perfection"
 ## Inroduction
 MovieBlitz is a Machine Learning and Sentiment Analysis website.
-It is a movie recommendation website and also displays critical as well as posittive comments for the respective movie.
+It is a movie recommendation website and also displays critical as well as positive comments for the respective movie.

 ## Scrapping of Data